jf647/devops-docker-lightningtalk/README.md

     vagrant ssh docker

-_Note that the vagrant host does not persist the images you build - if you want them to last beyond the life of the Vagrant box, push them to the private repo (which is persisted to the Vagrant host in the directory 'registry')_
+_Note that the Vagrant host does not persist the images you build_:if you want them to last beyond the life of the Vagrant box, push them to the private repo, then only do a 'docker halt' on the registry box

-Several example docker builds have been provided; find them in /vagrant/docker.
+Earlier versions of this repo attempted to share the 'registry' folder into the registry virtual machine using Vagrant shared folders, then bind mount that folder to the registry container.
+Unfortunately, it appears that docker can only bind mount real filesystems, not ones that are themselves network mounts.

 ## Building Docker Images